Doping in figure skating

 Doping in figure skating involves the use of illegal performance-enhancing drugs (PEDs), specifically those listed and monitored by the World Anti-Doping Agency (WADA).
+Figure skaters occasionally have positive doping results but it is not common.
 Bans can be enforced on figure skaters by the International Skating Union (ISU) and each country's individual skating federation.
 These bans can often be career ending due to the competitive nature of figure skating.
 A ban may be revoked if it can be proved that the skater tested positive for a prescribed medication.
 Some figure skaters will use PEDs to help with recovery time, allowing them to train harder and longer.
 Figure skating is an aesthetic sport that combines both athleticism and artistic licence, where weight-loss substances will have little effect on athletic performance but skaters may be perceived as more graceful and sleek, which is required for an athlete to be competitive.